Quantum gradient descent for linear systems and least squares: Introduction

-\begin{result}[Section \ref{analysis}] Given a unitary $V$ that approximately applies one step of the iterative method in time $C_V$, there exists a quantum algorithm that performs $\tau$ steps of the iterative method and outputs a state close to $\theta_\tau$, in time at most $O(\tau C_V)$. \end{result}
+Using Amplitude Amplification, we can get the desired state $\frac{1}{\norm{\theta_\tau}}\sum_t \norm{r_t} \ket{r_{t}}$, in overall time $O(\frac{\tau}{\norm{\theta_\tau}})$ times the cost of applying the unitary $U$, and since in our applications $\norm{\theta_{\tau}}=\Omega(1)$ we get the efficient quantum gradient descent algorithm. \begin{result} [Informal version of Theorem \ref{aim}, Proposition \ref{48}] Given a unitary $V$ that approximately applies one step of the iterative method with affine update rules in time $C_V$, there exists a quantum algorithm that performs $\tau$ steps of the iterative method in equation \eqref{three} and outputs a state close to $\theta_\tau$, in time at most $O(\tau C_V)$. \end{result}

-Our running time is quadratic in the number of steps the classical iterative method needs to take in order to get close to a solution, times the cost of taking one step of the iterative method, i.e. quantumly implementing the update rule.
-The updates are performed using SVE and the update cost can be exponentially smaller in the quantum case.
-Hence we can get quantum algorithms with vastly improved performance, for cases where the number of steps of the classical iterative method is not too large compared to the update cost, such as linear systems and least squares.
+Theorem \ref{aim} provides a precise statement, the cost is $O(\tau C_{U})$ for a unitary $U$ with cost at most $O(\tau C_{V})$.
+Proposition \ref{48} shows that $C_{U}=O( C_V)$ for the iterative method in equation \eqref{three} where the matrix $A$ is fixed.
+If the matrices used for the iterative method are variable then the running time is $O(\tau^{2} C_V)$, this case occurs for the quantum stochastic gradient descent algorithm.
+For the classical iterative method in equation \eqref{three}, our running time is linear in the number of steps times the cost of taking one step of the iterative method.
+A single step of the iterative method in the quantum case uses the SVE algorithm and its cost can be considerably smaller than that for classical algorithms.

-Let us remark that our algorithm does not try to create all the intermediate states $\theta_t$ of the iterative method, which we do not know how to achieve with non-negligible probability for large $\tau$.
-Instead, we first see that the final state $\theta_\tau$ is equal to the sum of all the update states $r_t$ and then we try to create the sum of these states in the way we described above: we first go to a superposition of all time steps from $0$ to $\tau$ and then conditioned on the time being $t$ we apply coherently $t$ updates to the initial state $r_0$ in order to create a sort of ``history'' quantum state.
-This is reminiscent of the ``history" states in Kitaev's proof of the QMA-completeness of the Local Hamiltonian problem \cite{KSV02}.
+Our algorithm does not create all the intermediate states $\theta_t$, which we do not know how to achieve with non-negligible probability for large $\tau$.
+Instead, we observe that the final state $\theta_\tau$ is equal to the sum of all the update states $r_t$ and then we try to create the sum of these states.
+We first go to a superposition of all time steps from $0$ to $\tau$ and then conditioned on the time being $t$ we apply coherently $t$ updates to the initial state $r_0$ in order to create a sort of ``history'' quantum state.
+This is reminiscent of the ``history" states in Kitaev's QMA-completeness proof for the Local-Hamiltonian problem \cite{KSV02}.
 Last, erasing the register that keeps the time can be done in time linear in the number of time steps, which is still efficient.
+History states have been used in the past in many different scenarios, for example, a construction using history states to compose solutions of the HHL algorithm was developed independently for quantum differential equation solvers \cite{BCOW17}.
+We believe this technique will have further applications in quantum machine learning.